volkszaehler/mbmd/README.md

  of features.
 Can be configured for 1P2 (single phase with neutral), 3P3 (three phase without neutral) and 3P4 (three phase with neutral)
 	systems.
+ * Janitza B23: These meters have a higher update rate than the Eastron devices, but they are more expensive.

 Some of my test devices have been provided by [B+G E-Tech](http://bg-etech.de/) - please consider to buy your meter from